m-vokhm/Quadruple/README.md

 to do them faster than the standard `BigDecimal` can do, that may be important for some resource-intensive scientific computing and simulations.

-The results below are from an average performance machine with Java 1.8.211 when calculating over arrays of random numbers with a size of 65,536 elements.
+The results below are from an average performance machine with `Java 1.8.211` when calculating over arrays of random numbers with a size of 65,536 elements.
-For measurements, the SimpleJmhBench.java utility included in the project was used.
+For measurements, the `SimpleJmhBench.java` utility included in the project was used.
-These numbers are not very useful on their own, but give an idea of ​​the performance of Quadruple versus BigDecimal.
+These numbers are not very useful on their own, but give an idea of ​​the performance of `Quadruple` versus `BigDecimal` whose accuracy is limited to 38 decimal digits, to make their precision comparable.

     Benchmark                        Mode  Cnt     Score     Error  Units   Q/BD ratio
     ---------------------------------------------------------------------------------